laanwj/adlmidi/README.md

 numbers shown are subsequently

 1. the channel number
-2. the patch number (0..127 for normal patches, 128..255 for percussion)
+2. the patch number (0..127 for instruments, 128..255 for percussion)
 3. the symbol used to render this instrument in the grid, this depends on the patch number as shown in the image below

   ![Instruments](doc/screenshot/instruments.png)

 4. the name of the instrument (from the original bank).
 The color of the instrument name is
-    - dark blue if the instrument is soundless
+    - *dark blue* if the instrument is soundless
-    - cyan if two-operator FM
+    - *cyan* if two-operator FM
-    - light blue if pseudo-four operator FM (two two-operator instruments playing at the same time)
+    - *light blue* if pseudo-four operator FM (two two-operator instruments playing at the same time)
-    - and bright cyan if four-operator FM
+    - and *bright cyan* if four-operator FM

 MIDI Controllers
 -----------------